Mediablaster® Cabinets

 • Distance of the blasting nozzle to the part:, which affects the maximum impact velocity and the frictional heat created.

 As you can see from the above variables simply saying glass beads recycle “X” times can be a very iffy answer at best.
-Know that most recycles you see in print are not considering any of the above variable items, doing so would turn a chart into a ten page article.
+Know that most recycling you see in print does not consider any of the above variable items, doing so would turn a chart into a ten-page article.

 Real World Example: